Hensel minimality I: Hensel minimality

 \begin{proof}[Proof of Proposition~\ref{prop:range}] First, enlarge $C_0$ to a set $C_1$ using Lemma~\ref{lem:gammaLin}, so that on each ball $B$ $1$-next to $C_1$, $f$ sends open balls to open balls and the quotient

 is constant.
 Then let $D$ be a set containing $f(C_1)$ and preparing the family $f(B)$, where $B$ runs over the balls $1$-next to $C_1$.
 (This family is parametrized by $\RV$-variables, by Lemma~\ref{lem:InextFam}, so Corollary~\ref{cor:prep} applies.)
-Now set $C := f^{-1}(D)$.
+Now denote by $X \subset K$ the locus where $f$ is not locally constant, and let $C$ be $\big(X\cap f^{-1}(D)\big) \cup C_1$.
+Then clearly $C$ is finite.
 We claim that these $C$ and $D$ are as desired.

 Note that we have $C \supset C_1$, so the only thing that is not clear from the construction is that balls $\lambda$-next to $C$ are sent to elements of $D$ or to balls $\lambda$-next to $D$.
 We first deal with the case $\lambda = 1$.